Shallows, The (2016)

 Directed by Jaume Collet-Serra

-The odds of getting attacked and killed by a shark are less than 1 in 3,748,067.
+The odds of getting attacked and killed by a shark are less than 1 in 4,332,817.
 That’s about the same as my odds of giving The Shallows a positive review.

 The story follows Nancy (Blake Lively), a medical student who’s recently lost her mother to cancer.
-She leaves her dad and her little sister home in Galveston, Texas, to go on a spiritual quest for a mysterious beach in Mexico that Mom loved.
+She leaves her dad and her little sister at home in Galveston, Texas, to go on a spiritual quest for a mysterious beach in Mexico that Mom loved.
 Nancy miraculously finds the unnamed patch of sand and surf, strips down to her string bikini, grabs her board, and catches a wave.

 With low tide, she’s somewhat safe… but what happens if Nancy is not rescued by the time high tide comes along?
-She’s not too far from the beach, but just far enough to tempt the circumnavigating shark.
+She’s not too far from the beach but just far enough to tempt the circumnavigating shark.
 She gets the attention of a few beachcombers and surf bums… all of whom suffer CGI-gore, PG-13 fates.
 (And speaking of the rating, that’s got to be the only reason Nancy’s flimsy floss beachwear never budges an inch throughout her entire ordeal.)

 Nancy has to come up with a plan.
 She does, and she says it out loud.
-Every single thought in the trapped Texan’s noggin is spelled out as if we the audience are not bright enough to follow what’s going on without implicit instructions.
+Every single thought in the trapped Texan’s noggin is spelled out as if we, the audience, are not bright enough to follow what’s going on without implicit instructions.
 There’s also an eye-rolling, heartstring-tugging “vision of dearly-departed mom” sequence… pass the barf bag, please!

 For a movie that aims to be taken seriously (nope, this is not a Sharknado fun-flick by any means), there’s an array of almost-laughable lapses in logic and even a Wile E. Coyote vs. Roadrunner set-piece that would be hilarious had it been handled differently.